MicrosoftDocs/Advertising-docs/BingAds/scripts/reference/AdGroupSelector.md

 [AdGroupSelector](./AdGroupSelector)|The selector with the condition applied.
 &nbsp;|&nbsp;
 ## <a name="withids~long-ids~"></a>withIds(long[] ids)
-Returns a selector by specifying the list of IDs to filter ad groups in this selector.
-The input argument can accept a maximum of 10,000 IDs.
-If any more IDs are provided, any subsequent get() call on this selector will fail with an error.
+Returns a selector that will return only ad groups with the specified IDs.

+The maximum number of IDs that you may specify is 10,000.
+If you specify more than 10,000 IDs, calling the get method will fail.

 ### Arguments:
 |Name|Type|Description|